Have you ever asked yourself that question?

 Find a good church

 - Make sure it's one that teaches the Bible faithfully.
-You can find a church here.
+You can find a good church here.

 Share your faith with others

-Just remember, none of these things get you to heaven, but you will want to do these things because you are going to heaven.
+Just remember, none of these ways to grow as a Christian gets you into heaven, but you will want to do these things because you are going to heaven.